chris-me/notes/MongoDB.md

 ### start script

-Important: user is only created if no database exists at start time, otherwise the parameters for username and password are ignored
+Important: user is only created if no database exists at start time, otherwise the parameters for username and password are ignored.
+The database is then automatically running with "auth" parameter enabled, e. g. only authenticated / authorized users can interact with the database.

 ```bash
 #!/bin/bash